dib-lab/2013-khmer-counting/README.rst

 --------------------

 Now go into the pipeline directory and run the pipeline.
-This will take a few hours hours, so you might want to do it in 'screen' (see `"Running long jobs on UNIX" <http://ged.msu.edu/angus/tutorials-2011/unix_long_jobs.html>`__). ::
+This will take a few hours, so you might want to do it in 'screen' (see `"Running long jobs on UNIX" <http://ged.msu.edu/angus/tutorials-2011/unix_long_jobs.html>`__). ::

  cd /mnt/2013-khmer-counting/pipeline